copyrite/LwotcMinimalText/XComGame.md

 * Bonus full actions from Serial and Death from Above will be awarded first.

 ## Holo Targeting
 You primary weapon attacks Holo Target enemies.
-All units have +15 Aim against your Holo Targeted enemies.
+All units have +15 aim against your Holo Targeted enemies.
 * Directed primary weapon-specific abilities will apply Holo Targeting.
 * Abilities that target multiple units will not apply Holo Targeting.
 * 1 turn duration.

 ## Holotarget
 Use your Holotargeter to Holotarget an enemy.
-All units have +10/+15/+20 Aim against your Holotargeted enemy.
+All units have +10/+15/+20 aim against your Holotargeted enemy.
 * {% AP1 ET %}
 * 1 turn duration.
 * Does not break concealment.